XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/amendments.md

 ---
 html: amendments-object.html #amendments.html is taken by the concept page
 parent: ledger-entry-types.html
+seo:
-blurb: Singleton ledger entry with status of enabled and pending amendments.
+    description: Singleton ledger entry with status of enabled and pending amendments.
 labels:
   - Blockchain
 ---